 Any customs duties, charges, taxes and other statutory levies shall be borne by the Buyer.

 (3) The purchase price is due for payment within 30 days of invoicing and delivery or acceptance of the goods.
-If payment is made within 14 days of the invoice date, a 2% discount is applicable; if payment is made by direct debit, a 3% discount is applicable.
 For contracts with a delivery value of more than €5,000, we are entitled to only make the delivery in full or in part with an advance payment of 50% of the purchase price.
 We shall provide notification of such a reservation with the order confirmation at the latest.

 (4) The Buyer is in default if the above-mentioned payment deadline is not met.
 Interest is charged on the purchase price for the default period at the respectively applicable statutory interest rate.
 We reserve the right to assert further damages caused by delay.
 For businessmen, our claim to commercial maturity interest (Section 353 German Commercial Code) shall remain unaffected.